Harmony – Book Now

 Very occasionally these tests can pick up a problem in the mother, not the baby.

-The Harmony test can also test for the sex of the baby however a recent report from the Nuffield Council of Bioethics has advised against its use for this without a medical reason.
+The Harmony test can also test for the gender of the baby however a recent report from the Nuffield Council of Bioethics has advised against its use for this without a medical reason.

-It also has the capability to look at the number of sex chromosomes X and Y. An abnormal number of X and Y chromosomes can cause medical problems.
-However, limited numbers of babies with these conditions (sex chromosome aneuploidies) have been evaluated so the accuracy of testing for this is uncertain and we therefore do not recommend it.
+It also has the capability to look at the number of sex chromosomes X and Y. An incorrect number of X and Y chromosomes can cause medical problems.
+However, limited numbers of babies with these conditions (sex chromosome aneuploidies) have been evaluated using Harmony so the accuracy of testing for this is uncertain.
+Therefore we do not recommend it.

 Non invasive prenatal testing does not diagnose other genetic or structural diseases such as spina bifida.
 A negative result obviously does not guarantee a healthy baby.

 When to test

 Any time after 10 weeks of pregnancy.
 Before this point there is not enough DNA from the baby in the mothers bloodstream.

 We will see you to discuss the pros and cons of testing and take your consent if you decide to go ahead.
 We need to have accurate dating of your pregnancy so if you come before your NHS dating scan then a scan for viability & dating will be done followed by your blood test.
 Please note that it is essential to have had a dating scan before Harmony, the laboratory cannot process results without this.
 If you have had a scan in another service we can use the dates from that scan.

 We will ask you how you would like to be informed of your results.
 The samples are sent by Royal Mail Business Post to The Doctors Laboratory in London, who process all the UK Harmony samples in house.